Rod price in Nepal 2026

 You might have heard the term TMT bars thrown around a lot at hardware shops or by your engineer.
 TMT stands for Thermo-Mechanically Treated a process where steel is rapidly heated and then cooled in a specific way that gives the rod a tough outer surface while keeping the inner core soft and flexible.
 Why does that matter for you?
 Because Nepal sits in a seismically active zone.
 A building made with proper TMT bars is significantly more resistant to earthquakes than one built with ordinary mild steel rods.
 The flexibility of TMT bars allows structures to absorb shock rather than crack under pressure.

 In Nepal, the most commonly used grades are Fe 500 and Fe 500D, with Fe 500D being the superior option for earthquake-prone regions due to its higher ductility.
+When comparing rod price in Nepal, always make sure you are checking the grade and quality certification because cheaper steel may compromise structural safety.

 Current Iron Rod Prices in Nepal (2025–2026)